rlaphoenix/nton/README.md

 ## The forwarder randomly stopped working after a while, I changed nothing!

 You most likely updated your Switch's Firmware and need to update your sigpatches.
-If not, you may have deleted the NRO from your Switch's microSD card, or moved the NRO somewhere else.
+If not, you may have deleted the NRO from your Switch's microSD card or moved the NRO somewhere else.
 It cannot be moved as the built NSP loads the NRO at the specified path when you ran `build`.

-It's also possible the firmware update has broke the [forwarder ROM][ROM] that is used and needs to be fixed.
+It's also possible the firmware update has broken the [forwarder ROM][ROM] that is used and needs to be fixed.
-Firmware 9.0.0 and 12.0.0 are times the firmware has broke different forwarder ROMs in the past.
+Firmware 9.0.0 and 12.0.0 are times the firmware has broken different forwarder ROMs in the past.

 ## Credit